lounotlew/Stat-133-Fall-2017/hw02/hw02-WooSik_Lewis_-Kim.md

     ## [1] 0.5367224

-What can you say about the relationship between these two variables for the set of “more established players”?

-• The relationship between efficiency and salary for "more established players" seem to be
+• The correlation coefficient between efficiency and salary for the "more established players" seem to be lower than the coefficient for all players by about 22% (0.655 / 0.536), meaning there is a weaker correlation for the "more established players" than among everyone.
+This may be because there are more rookies, and they contribute more to the EFF statistic simply due to sheer numbers.
+It also may be that there are other variables we're not considering.

 **Comments and Reflections (Answered in Order)**